Get Rid Of Upper Back Pain Between Shoulder Blades

 - Lower the elbow back to the starting position.

-- Repeat 8 times and then switch sides.
+- Repeat eight times and then switch sides.

 So now you know a little bit more about your back.
 And how to get rid of any stiffness in there.
-Plus you’re on the way to helping treat any shoulder pain.
-As well with my favourite exercises to get rid of upper back pain between the shoulder blades.
+Plus, you’re on the way to helping treat any shoulder pain.
+As well as my favourite exercises to get rid of upper back pain between the shoulder blades.